-New TA Orientation to Teaching at Brown is a half-day event, which includes speakers, workshops, and small group discussion about teachingThe Sheridan offers a full-day event of panels and workshops just prior to the fall semester.
+New TA Orientation to Teaching at Brown is a half-day event, which includes speakers, workshops, and small group discussion about teaching.
 Students in the Comparative Literature Department are encouraged to participate at the beginning of their second year.

 2. Consultation Services